Treaty Investor Visas [E-2]

 ARE THERE ANY OTHER REQUIREMENTS?

-Yes, these deal with the estimated profitability of the investment, or the number of employees the investment will require.
-Although this requirement is usually not difficult to satisfy, it is best to determine that it can be satisfied prior to making the investment.
+Yes, the investment must satisfy marginality.
+Marginality deals with the estimated profitability of the investment, or the number of employees the investment will require.
+It is best to determine that marginality can be satisfied before making the investment.
 Quite often the investment can be made but must be restructured to accommodate this requirement.

-Essentially, the investor will need to show that the investment is not designed to merely provide a living income.
-This is done in one of two ways: (1) by providing information showing that the investment will, within five years, return net profits in excess of the investor's living income requirements; or (2) by showing that the investment, even if only providing a living income, will within five years have a positive economic impact on the local economy.
+To satisfy marginality the investor must show that the investment is not going to just provide the investor with a living income.
+This is done by providing information (company tax returns for an existing business and a Business Plan for new businesses) showing that the investment will, within five years from the start of operations by the investor, return net profits in excess of the investor's living income requirements.
+To be safe, the amount of net income by the fifth year should be twice the investor's minimal living income requirements.
+Minimal living income requirements are the annual expenses the investor must pay (housing, food, water and electric, gasoline, etc.), and not what the investor may actually spend.
+If the investment cannot generate the required income by the end of the fifth year of operations, marginality may also be satisfied by showing that the investment, even if only providing a living income, will within five years have a positive economic impact on the local economy.
 If an investment is going to take a few years to generate enough income to support the investor, it may be necessary for the investor to show that he/she has other income or assets they can use to live on until the investment becomes profitable.

 HOW LONG DOES IT TAKE TO GET THE VISA OR STATUS?